Sofia Richie And Scott Disick’s Relationship Back To Normal, Couple Reportedly Living Together Again

 “Sofia again lives with him.
 Everything seems good now.
 It’s back to normal,” the source dished.

-And contrary to Scott’s post, the same source says that the couple did indeed breakup after the questionable photographs leaked but the couple allegedly hashed things out shortly after and it was smooth sailing from there on out.
+And contrary to Scott’s post, the same source says that the couple did indeed break up after the questionable photographs leaked, but the couple allegedly hashed things out shortly after and it was smooth sailing from there on out.

-Furthermore, Riche spent Father’s Day with Disick and his three children, Mason, 8, Penelope, 5, and Reign, 3.
-The group was spotted out and about at one of Scott’s favorite restaurants, Nobu in Malibu, California.
-The pair looked super casual for the occasion with Scott Disick in pair of baggy, camo print cargo pants with a tan shirt and a hoodie and Richie wearing a sage green oversized jacket with matching fitted pants and a black crop top.
+Furthermore, Richie spent Father’s Day with Disick and his three children, Mason, 8; Penelope, 5; and Reign, 3.
+The group was spotted out and about at one of Scott’s favorite restaurants, Nobu, in Malibu, California.
+The pair looked super casual for the occasion with Scott Disick in a pair of baggy, camo print cargo pants with a tan shirt and a hoodie and Richie wearing a sage green oversized jacket with matching fitted pants and a black crop top.

 But to make things complicated, Richie was conflicted on how to spend her Father’s Day.
 It was reported that she wanted to split the time with Disick and her own father, Lionel Richie, but allegedly, Lionel didn’t want to share his day with Disick as he does not approve of the couple’s relationship, especially due to the huge age gap.